Losses/WordChallengeR/README.md

 But nobody can install the dictionary.apk to your brain, so you still have to recite it again, again and again, just like a masochist :D.

-This tool can't give you a better brain, but it can save your time onorganizing the vocabulary list.
+This tool can't give you a better brain, but it can save your time on organizing the vocabulary list.

 wcR can: